Climate Change

 Greenhouse gas emissions are the single most globally damaging form of pollution, and yet, they are mostly unregulated.
 Every sustainability goal is worthy, but most are irrelevant in a world made uninhabitable by carbon pollution.

 Furthermore, efforts to reduce carbon emissions are often aligned with other environmental priorities.
-For example, recycled metals are typically less carbon intensive, and carbon offsets typically support biodiversity and provide other environmental benefits.
+For example, recycled metals are typically less carbon intensive, and require less mining, which often means less destruction of wildlife habitat.

 Why are you asking businesses to do something?
 Isn't this a government thing?